nyu-ossd-s18/keh474-weekly/contributions.md

 |14|Created a pull request - [#39604](https://github.com/ansible/ansible/pull/39604) to fix the [issue I created](https://github.com/ansible/ansible/issues/39585) for Ansible.
 It was merged within the hour!|Other|
 |16|Commented on PR [#116](https://github.com/joannakl/cs480_s18/pull/116), adding the issue number and a suggestion to improve the PR|Course Website|

+Below is the table to sum up my contribution points

 |**Contribution Type**|**Points**|
 |---------------------|----------|